AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 2 weeks of work and all this for a 1 line fix.

-By forcing `$_useCache = false` when regenerating the config we were able to completely stop this bug from occurring in our instances.
+I overrode `Mage_Core_Model_Config` and forced `$_useCache = false` when regenerating the config.
+This fix is validated by the replication script above, and completely stopped this bug from occurring in our instances.

 ```php
 /**